 Arriving in the US, Abdullah knew he wanted to get involved in sports.
 He chose tennis even though he had never played before.

-“Starting something new makes you humble because you see all the guys are really good at something and here you are struggling to even hit the (ball).”
+“Starting something new makes you humble because you see all the guys are really good at something and here you are struggling to even hit [the ball].”

 Even though he struggled at first, he worked hard to improve.
 With help from his coach, he continued to better himself and develop his skills.

-“It helped me stay fit and taught me patience.”
+Abdullah told us, “It helped me stay fit and taught me patience.”

 His determination won him 8th at state, and his team got 2nd overall.
 But even with these feats, Abdullah still works hard at practice to become a stronger player.